srcolinas/srcolinas.github.io/content/compression-tool.md

 3. Each character-count pair is going to be separated by a comma.
 4. Once we finish writing the table, we should write `\n**\n` to mark the section of the file where the compressed contents are meant to be written.

-Now, if we had frequencies like `{{"a": 12, "b": 256, "á": 1}`, we would end up with a file looking like:
+Now, if we had frequencies like `{"a": 12, "b": 256, "á": 1}`, we would end up with a file looking like:

 ```
 "a-\x0c,b-\x01\x00,\xc3\xa1-\x01"